What's Lurking Under the Antarctic Ice Sheets?

 Bacteria are a very diverse group of organisms.
 They can utilize many different metabolic pathways to consume and/or make food in their own special way.
 We characterize these bacteria into different groups based on how they consume or make food, and call different groups heterotrophs, autotrophs, etc.

 But what if I told you that some bacteria can choose how they want to consume their energy?
-These bacteria have the means to shift their trophic ability based on the materials available, varying from organotrophs to chemolithotrophs.
-These versatile bacteria are none other than the bacteria found under Arctic ice sheets in subglacial waters.
+These bacteria are none other than the ones found under the Antarctic ice sheets.
+These tiny organisms are able to shift their trophic ability based on their environments.

 Comments